CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope

 \section{Measuring CMB foregrounds to aid the search for primordial gravitational waves}

 In recent years, enormous progress has been made using CMB temperature and polarization measurements to constrain cosmological parameters and characterize the large-scale structure of the Universe \citep{komatsu/etal:2014,bicep/keck/2018,PlanckCosmo:2020,adachi/etal:2020,aiola/etal:2020,choi2020JCAP,dutcher/etal:prep}.
-In addition to upcoming projects such as Simons Observatory \citep[SO,][]{Ade19} and BICEP Array \citep{bicep/keck/2018}, the CMB research community is developing plans for a next generation ground-based ``Stage IV" CMB survey (CMB-S4, \citealt{abazajian/2019}) and for the \emph{LiteBIRD} space mission \citep{hazumi/etal:2019,Hazumi_2020} to achieve dramatic improvements in constraints on the amplitude of the primordial gravitational waves \citep{grishchuk:1975,starobinsky:1979} imprinted on the CMB `\emph{B}-mode' polarization \citep{kamionkowski/kosowsky/stebbins:1997,seljak/zaldarriaga:1997} and the effective number of light relic species \citep{bashinsky/seljak:2004,hou/etal:2013}.
+In addition to upcoming projects such as Simons Observatory \citep[SO,][]{Ade19} and BICEP Array \citep{bicep/keck/2018}, the CMB research community is developing plans for a next generation ground-based ``Stage IV" CMB survey (CMB-S4, \citealt{abazajian/2019}) and for the \emph{LiteBIRD} space mission \citep{hazumi/etal:2019,Hazumi_2020}.
+These facilities promise to achieve dramatic improvements in constraints on the amplitude of the primordial gravitational waves \citep{grishchuk:1975,starobinsky:1979} which are imprinted on the CMB `\emph{B}-mode' polarization \citep{kamionkowski/kosowsky/stebbins:1997,seljak/zaldarriaga:1997}, and on the effective number of light relic species \citep{bashinsky/seljak:2004,hou/etal:2013}.